OpenInsightHQ/.github/profile/README.md

 > **A team of AI employees designed to understand your business, perform specialized work, and deliver real business outcomes.**

-**Open Insight is an Open Core Enterprise Agent Operating System.**

 It enables AI to understand enterprise systems, enterprise data, enterprise knowledge and personal memory, then execute real business tasks through reusable **Enterprise Skills**.

 <p align="center">